 - 1/2 ounce chopped raw, unsalted, shelled pistachio nuts

 - Zest of 1 small lemon, Meyer lemon if possible

 - Fill a large pot or pan (4-5 quarts) with water.
 Place over medium high heat and bring to a boil.
 While you are waiting for the water to boil, trim the kale.
 If the leaves are small and tender, trim off the bottom stem, then crosswise into thin ribbons or strips.
 If the leaves are larger, cut out the center rib, then cut across into thin ribbons.

-- When the water is at a boil, add a tablespoon of salt.
-Add the kale ribbons and cook for 4 minutes.
+- When water boils, add a tablespoon of salt.
+Add the kale ribbons and cook for 3-4 minutes.
 Lift the cooked kale out with a spider or sieve and set aside (don’t drain the water yet).
 While the water is still boiling, add pasta and cook according to package directions.

 - When the pasta is done, save a little of the cooking water and set aside.
 Drain the pasta and place back in the hot pan with the heat off.
 Add a little salt and pepper.